Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Gap-Dependent Rate with Realizability-only Assumption

 \begin{Assumption}[Single-Policy Concentrability+] There exist some max-$\mu$-optimal policy $\pi^*$, and some constant $C^*>0$ such that for all $(s,a)\in S\times A$, $\frac{\theta_{\pi^*,\mu}(s,a)}{\mu(s,a)}\le C_{\pi^*,\mu}= C^*$. \end{Assumption}

 \begin{Remark}

-Note that Assumption \ref{SPC} is slightly stronger than the usual single-policy concentrability assumption \citep{rashidinejad2021bridging,rashidinejad2022optimal}, which assumes the coverage of any optimal policy.
-Assumption \ref{SPC} means that if an optimal policy is covered by the behavior policy (i.e., it is a $\mu$-optimal policy), then its occupancy measure should also be covered by the offline data distribution.
-It is reasonable in the following sense: In practice, the offline data distribution is usually generated from the {\it stationary distribution} of the Markov chain under some behavior policy, which can be obtained by rolling out some infinitely (or sufficiently) long trajectories using the policy \citep{liu2018breaking,levine2020offline}.
-Thus, $\mu$ satisfies the fixed point equation
+Note that Assumption \ref{SPC} is slightly stronger than the usual single-policy concentrability assumption \citep{rashidinejad2021bridging,rashidinejad2022optimal} (and our Assumption \ref{ass:f1_conc}), which assumes the coverage of an arbitrary optimal policy.
+Assumption \ref{SPC} means that if an optimal policy is covered by the behavior policy (i.e., it is a $\mu$-optimal policy), then its \emph{occupancy measure} should also be covered by the offline data distribution $\mu$.
+It is reasonable in the following sense: In practice, the offline data distribution is usually generated from the \emph{stationary distribution} of the Markov chain under some \emph{behavior policy}, which can be obtained by rolling out some infinitely (or sufficiently) long trajectories using the policy \citep{liu2018breaking,levine2020offline}.
+Thus, $\mu$ satisfies the fixed-point equation

-Then the usual single-policy concentrability with initial distribution $\mu$ implies Assumption \ref{SPC}.
-To see this, first, we note that usual SPC with initial $\mu$ implies that the covered policy $\pi^*$ is a $\mu$-optimal policy by definition.
+Then, the usual single-policy concentrability with initial distribution $\mu$ implies Assumption \ref{SPC}.
+To see this, first, we note that the usual SPC with initial $\mu$ implies that the covered policy $\pi^*$ is a $\mu$-optimal policy by definition.
 Hence, there must exist a max-$\mu$-optimal policy.

 Second, we show that for any $\mu$-optimal policy $\pi^*$, if $\theta_{\pi^*,\mu}(s)>0$ for some $s\in S$, then $\mu(s)>0$.
 We show it by contradiction.
 Suppose that $\mu(s)=0$ but $\theta_{\pi^*,\mu}(s)>0$.
 Then with positive probability, there exists some trajectory $\{s_0,s_1,\cdots,s_T\}$ with $s_T=s$ generated by the $\mu$-optimal policy $\pi^*$.
 Note that $\mu(s_T)=0$ implies that there must exist some $t\leq T$, such that $\mu(s_t)=0$ (with $t=T$ being the largest one).
 Let $t_0$ be the smallest $t$ such that $\mu(s_t)=0$.
 Then we have $t_0>0$ since the initial distribution that generates $\theta_{\pi^*,\mu}$ is $\mu$, i.e., $s_0$ is sampled from $\mu$ and thus $\mu(s_0)>0$.
 We thus have $\mu(s_{t_0-1})>0$ by the definition of $t_0$.
 Moreover, there must exist some $a\in A$ such that $\pi^*(a\mid s_{t_0-1})>0$ and $P_{s_{t_0-1},a}(s_{t_0})>0$, since we have observed the transition from $s_{t_0-1}$ to $s_{t_0}$.
 By the definition of $\mu$-policy, we have $\mu(s_{t_0-1},a)>0$ because $\pi^*(a\mid s_{t_0-1})>0$ for this $a$.
 We thus have $\mu(s_{t_0})>0$ by \eqref{stationary}, which contradicts the assumption.
 Hence we have shown that $\theta_{\pi^*,\mu}(s)>0$ can imply $\mu(s)>0$.